 - The mutational load in the mother's tissues and in fetal tissues sampled (i.e., amniocytes and chorionic villi) may not correspond to that of other fetal tissues.

 - The mutational load in tissues sampled prenatally may shift in utero or after birth as a result of random mitotic segregation.

 Prediction of phenotype, age of onset, severity, or rate of progression is not possible.

-Preimplantation genetic diagnosis (PGD) may be an option for some families in which the disease-causing mutations have been identified.
+Preimplantation genetic diagnosis (PGD) may be an option for some families in which the pathogenic variants have been identified.

 GeneReviews staff has selected the following disease-specific and/or umbrella support organizations and/or registries for the benefit of individuals with this disorder and their families.
 GeneReviews is not responsible for the information provided by other organizations.
 For information on selection criteria, click here.